dragonsoulpl/crime-map/README.md

 ```

 Usage
 Once you have started the app, navigate to http://localhost:3000 in your web browser.
-Enter your starting point and destination, then click 'Find Safe Route' to get the safest route based on crime data.
+You will be greeted with a homepage and a navbar to redirect to the directions page.
+On the homepage, the user will be able to see the all crimes in their area.
+The direction map page will allow the user to input an origin and destination.

 Technologies Used
 React: A JavaScript library for building user interfaces
 Google Maps API: Used for map and route rendering
 Node.js: The JavaScript runtime used
+OpenCage Geocoder API: Used to convert text into latitude and longitude.

 # Example Usage
 This is the homepage where the user can see all recent crimes in their area and can click each marker for more details.